kaushalmodi/ox-hugo/test/site/content/posts/code-fenced-src-blocks-with-backticks.md

 draft = false
 +++

-This code block is fenced with 4 backticks:
+This code block contains a fenced code block with 4 backticks:

 `````md
 ````emacs-lisp